AA-CubeSat-Team/soci_img/MSP430F5529_Test_1/README.md

 ```
 Usage: <Command> <Picture#>

+Note: Taking a new picture will overwrite the previous one at that slot

 /* Take a picture and store it at slot 2 */
 Example: 0x00 0x02
 ```
 GET_THUMBNAIL_SIZE(0x01) command
 ```
 Usage: <Command> <Picture#>

+Note: Size will be 0, if there is no thumbnail at that slot

 /* Gets the size of the thumbnail of the picture stored at slot 4 in bytes */
 Example: 0x01 0x04